Are you gearing up for a new eCommerce business? Or maybe your current online shop has just experienced an embarrassing inventory blunder?

 The History of Endurance International Group (EIG)

-In this post we are going to take a closer look on the big conglomerates that took over dozens of web hosting companies for the past few years — the Endurance International Group, aka EIG.
+In this post, we are going to take a closer look at the big conglomerates that took over dozens of web hosting companies for the past few years — the Endurance International Group, aka EIG.

 In 2011, EIG was acquired by Accel-KKR and GS Capital Partners for an undisclosed amount.
 Today, the company is listed on NASDAQ (under the ticker EIGI) and valued at $1.2 billion dollars.

-If we look at the companies stock, we can see that it’s a pretty huge corporation with a market cap of over 1 Billions dollars.
+If we look at the companies stock, we can see that it’s a pretty huge corporation with a market cap of over 1 Billion dollars.

-If the past is any indication of the future, we can safely assume that EIG will continue to expand it’s operations and acquire more and more web hosting properties.
+If the past is any indication of the future, we can safely assume that EIG will continue to expand its operations and acquire more and more web hosting properties.
 As soon as EIG buys a hosting company, it typically makes several changes to the company such as changing the control panels, equipment, data center locations, operational changes to existing staff and starts moving customers to their own network.

-Some customers have noticed a significant reduction in the level of customer/technical support following the purchase of a hosting company by EIG.
+Another example.
 Since the purchase of HostGator, some customers have become frustrated with their quality of service.
 Some have noticed a delay in response time when submitting tickets.
 Also with accounts being moved from SoftLayer to the EIG data center in Provo, UT there has been an increase in customer complaints.
-On the outside, HostGator among most of EIG’s other acquisitions have remained the same, while all the changes took place on the administration and technical side of things.
+On the outside, HostGator among most of EIG’s other acquisitions has remained the same, while all the changes took place in the administration and technical side of things.
 It is possible that HostGator is not the same company we once knew to be reliable and performance-based.
+So it’s a great idea to stick to hosting companies not owned by EIG.

-The Sad Truth — With EIG owning a number of the top web hosting companies in the industry, even if you are dissatisfied with one host and choose to switch to another there’s a good chance that you might still end up with a company owned by EIG (see full list of EIG brands below).
+The Sad Truth — With EIG owning a number of the top web hosting companies in the industry, even if you are dissatisfied with one host and choose to switch to another there’s a good chance that you might still end up with a company owned by EIG (see the full list of EIG brands below and stick to non EIG web hosting).

+What is EIG?
 EIG is an umbrella company for over approximately 80+ companies, many of which are web hosting companies.
-Some other, are online presence studions and services that are eventually, tightly couple to the parent company (EIG) buinsess.
+Some others are online presence studios and services that are eventually, tightly coupled to the parent company (EIG) business.

-The following is a list of the host companies acquired by EIG over the years:
+The following is a list of the host companies acquired by EIG over the years with a list of EIG alternatives to follow:

 2slick (2slick.com) Probably belongs to EIG since April 2010 or earlier.